Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 ### RTS/CTS MAC Frames: `RTS (Request to Send)`

-- An 802.11 RTS (Request to Send) frame is a **Control Frame** used to **request access to the medium** and clearing the channel before transmission.
+- An 802.11 RTS (Request to Send) frame is a control frame used to **reserve the medium before transmitting data**.
+- This process helps avoid collisions by signaling the intention to transmit data into the channel.
-- It includes the `Duration` of the upcoming transmission.
+- It includes the `Duration` of the upcoming transmission **AFTER the RTS**.

 #### RTS (Request to Send): `Addresses`